-- that the school's technical infrastructure is secure and is not open to misuse or malicious attack - that the school meets required e-safety technical requirements and any E-Safety Policy / Guidance that may apply. - that users may only access the networks and devices through a properly enforced password protection policy, in which passwords are regularly changed. - To ensure that the Academy has appropriate filters and monitoring systems in place to limit children's exposure to the three areas of risk from the school's IT system.
-(Three Areas of Risk are defined as Content: being exposed to illegal, inappropriate or harmful material; Contact: being subjected to harmful online interaction with other users;

-Conduct: personal online behaviour that increases the likelihood of, or causes, harm (Keeping Children Safe in Education September 2016).
+- That the school's technical infrastructure is secure and is not open to misuse or malicious attack. - That the school meets required e-safety technical requirements and any E-Safety Policy/Guidance that may apply.

+- That users may only access the networks and devices through a properly enforced password protection policy, in which passwords are regularly changed. - To ensure that the Academy has appropriate filters and monitoring systems in place to limit children's exposure to the three areas of risk from the school's IT system.
+(Three Areas of Risk are defined as Content: being exposed to illegal, inappropriate or harmful material; Contact: being subjected to harmful online interaction with other users; Conduct: personal online behaviour that increases the likelihood of, or causes, harm (Keeping Children Safe in Education September 2020).
 The UK Safer Internet Centre has published guidance as to what appropriate looks like (UK Safer Internet Centre: Appropriate Filtering & Monitoring).

-- To ensure that is a reporting mechanism is in place and is maintained.
+Commerce: risks such as online gambling, inappropriate advertising and phishing. - To ensure that a reporting mechanism is in place and it is maintained.
 Report inappropriate content for access or blocking.
-Key Networks send an automated weekly E- Mail to P Reid (School Business Manager, DDSL, Prevent Trainer), B Iasi (Head of School, DSL), L Clark and R Herr alerting them Academy to web traffic events that violate our policy.
+Key Networks send an automated weekly E- Mail to P Reid (School Business Manager, DDSL, Prevent Trainer), D Rooney (Principal, DSL), R Herr alerting the Academy to web traffic events that violate our policy.
 (E-mails provided by Microsoft and managed by Key Networks).
-Key Networks would inform the Academy immediately if there was a serious breach egg multiple attempts to access an inappropriate website by a single user.
-See Prevent Risk Assessment, Lowbrook Child Protection and Safeguarding Policy 2017 - To advise the Academy on the two above points so that the Academy can do all that it reasonably can to limit children's exposure to risks from its IT system as required by the Prevent Duty.
+Key Networks would inform the Academy immediately if there was a serious breach e.g. single and multiple attempts to access an inappropriate website by a single user.
+See Prevent Risk Assessment, Lowbrook Child Protection and Safeguarding Policy 2021 - To advise the Academy on the above points so that the Academy can do all that it reasonably can to limit children's exposure to risks from its IT system as required by the Prevent Duty.